rumpledelf/tendthedrop/2howitworks.md

 Drupal sites can sometimes run slowly, especially if there is increase in visitors.
 Sometimes they can have intermittent downtime that is not caused by your host and will not be covered in their uptime guarantee.

-Adding monitoring to your site will give extra information about how your site performs and allows us to gradually improve it, as well as alerting us to any downtime your site experiences.
+Monitoring at the application level can identify bottlenecks and other slow points within your site that may be causing you to lose customers.
+Monitoring will give us the extra information about how your site performs needed to allow us to gradually improve that performance, which can increase your search ranking and conversion rates.

+Regardless of whether you choose application level monitoring as an option, we will monitor your site for outages and fix them as soon as posible when they are reported.

 <a name="backups"></a>
 <img src="/database.png" class="howitworksicon">